• Skip to main content

 It is called the Ksar of Ait-Ben-Haddou and when you arrive, it feels like you have been transported far back in time.

-The Ksar of Ait-Ben-Haddou is a fortress built in the 17th century from mud-like substance – wet dirt mixed with straw and rubble packed together tightly.
+The Ksar of Ait-Ben-Haddou is a fortress built in the 17th century from a mud-like substance – wet dirt mixed with straw and rubble packed together tightly.

 It rises up a hillside from the dusty plain below it and the best way to explore it is to climb the old steps inside the fortress to the top, up the different levels past the small houses and shops inside the earthen citadel.